llastflowers/data-structures-and-algorithms/README.md

 - I need to loop through the nodes until the end and then add a new node with the given value
 - I need to loop through the nodes until I find the given value and then insert a new node with the given new value right before it
 - I need to loop through the nodes until I find the given value and then insert a new node with the given new value right after it

+# 11. Linked List Insertion

+## Challenge
+Create a brand new PseudoQueue class.
+Do not use an existing Queue.
+Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 Stack objects.
+Ensure that you create your class with the following methods:

+- enqueue(value) which inserts value into the PseudoQueue, using a first-in, first-out approach.

+- dequeue() which extracts a value from the PseudoQueue, using a first-in, first-out approach.

+The Stack instances have only push, pop, and peek methods.
+You should use your own Stack implementation.
+Instantiate these Stack objects in your PseudoQueue constructor.

+## Approach & Efficiency

+## Solution ("Whiteboarding")